Protector (1779 frigate)

-Protector was a frigate of the Massachusetts Navy, launched in 1779.
-She fought a notable single-ship action against a British privateer General Duff before the British Royal Navy captured her in 1781.
-The Royal Navy took her into service as the sixth-rate post ship HMS Hussar.
+Protector was a 28-gun frigate of the Massachusetts State Navy launched in 1779.
+She fought a single-ship action against the British privateer Admiral Duff before the Royal Navy captured her in 1781.
+The British navy took her into service as the sixth-rate post ship HMS Hussar.
 Hussar too engaged in a notable action against the French 32-gun frigate Sybille.
-The Royal Navy sold Hussar in 1783 and a Dutch ship-owner operating from Copenhagen purchased her.
+The Royal Navy sold Hussar in 1783, and a Dutch ship-owner operating from Copenhagen purchased her.
 She made one voyage to the East Indies for him before he sold her to British owners circa 1786.
 She leaves Lloyd's Register by 1790.

 Career

 Massachusetts Navy

-Captain John Foster Williams received command of the new 20 or 28-gun frigate Protector in the spring of 1780 and took her to sea in June.
+Captain John Foster Williams received command of the new 20 or 28-gun frigate Protector in the spring of 1780, and took her to sea in June.
 In accordance with instructions from the Board of War, the new warship cruised in the vicinity of the Newfoundland Banks, on the lookout for British merchantmen.
 Her vigilance was rewarded early in June.

 At 0700 on 9 June 1780, Protector spotted a strange ship bearing down on her, flying British colors.
-At 1100, Protector, also flying English colors, hailed the stranger and found her to be the 32-gun letter-of-marque Admiral Duff, bound for London from St. Kitts.
-When the enemy's identity had been ascertained, Protector hauled down British colors and ran up the Continental flag—opening fire almost simultaneously.
+At 1100, Protector, also flying British colors, hailed the stranger and found her to be the 32-gun privateer Admiral Duff, bound for London from St. Kitts.
+When the ship's identity had been ascertained, Protector hauled down British colors and ran up the Continental flag—opening fire almost simultaneously.
 The action ensued for the next hour and one-half, until Admiral Duff caught fire and exploded, leaving 55 survivors for Protector to rescue soon thereafter.

 In May 1781, Lloyd's List reported that the rebel frigates Deane and Protector had captured John, Ashburner, master, from Lancaster to St. Kitts, and a ship sailing from Glasgow to Jamaica with 900 barrels of beef and a quantity of dry goods, and had taken them into Martinique.

 In June, Lloyd's List reported that the American privateer Protector, of 28 guns and 179 men, had captured Sally, Townsend, master, which had been sailing from St Kitts to New York.

 Notification of these captures took some months to get to Britain.
-In the meantime, on 5 May 1781, HMS Roebuck and HMS Medea captured Protector off Sandy Hook.
+In the meantime, on 5 May 1781, HMS Roebuck and HMS Medea captured Protector off Sandy Hook, New Jersey.
 The Royal Navy took her into service as the sixth-rate HMS Hussar.

 Royal Navy

-The Royal Navy commissioned Hussar under Captain Thomas McNamara Russell (or Thomas Macnamara Russell).
+The Royal Navy commissioned Hussar under Captain Thomas Macnamara Russell.

-On 3 May 1782, Hussar Hussar captured the brig Boston Packet, which was carrying flour and rum.
+On 3 May 1782, Hussar captured the brig Boston Packet, which was carrying flour and rum.

 Hussar's most famous engagement was the action with the French frigate Sybille.

 In the action Hussar emerged victorious, having lost only two men killed and five or six wounded.
 However, the actions of the French captain gave rise to controversy.

-Hussar arrived at Deptford on 3 June 1783 and was paid off.
-The Royal Navy sold Hussar on 14 August 1783 for £1540, at Deptford.
+Hussar arrived at Deptford on 3 June 1783, and was paid off.
+The Royal Navy sold Hussar on 14 August 1783, for £1540, at Deptford.